-Emily is a harpist, vocalist, violinist and electronic loop artist based in Launceston, Tasmania.
+Emily is an innovative harpist, vocalist, violinist and electronic loop artist based in Launceston, Tasmania.

 Emily is passionate about performance and the harp lends itself to this with its dramatic appearance and captivating sound.
 Emily has a unique and engaging performance style which is far from traditional.

 Emily relishes any opportunity to depart from the type of music audiences expect to hear from a harp.
 With the use of her loopstation, Emily is able to combine harp, vocals, violin, percussion and pedal effects into her solo performance creating a complex, multi-layered sound.
 She is also able to present the harp as a solo acoustic instrument for a traditional sound when the occasion requires it.